duquesnay/claude-code-idea-plugin/README.md

 # Claude Code IntelliJ IDEA Plugin

-Integrate Claude Code directly into your IntelliJ IDEA workflow with this plugin.
-It adds a dedicated Claude Code tool window that runs the `claude-code` command in an embedded terminal.
+Integrate Claude directly into your IntelliJ IDEA workflow with this plugin.
+It adds a dedicated Claude tool window in the right sidebar that runs the `claude` command in an embedded terminal.

 ## Features

-- Dedicated "Claude Code" tool window in IntelliJ IDEA
+- Dedicated "Claude Code" tool window in the right sidebar
-- Automatically launches `claude-code` when opened
+- Automatically launches `claude` when opened
+- Configurable startup options:
+  - Continue previous conversation (-c)
+  - Custom model selection (sonnet, opus, etc.)
+  - Additional command-line flags
 - Seamless integration with the IDE's terminal
 - Custom Claude Code icon in the tool window

 ## Prerequisites

 - IntelliJ IDEA 2023.3 or later
-- Claude Code CLI installed and available in your PATH
+- Claude CLI installed and available in your PATH
 - Java 17 or later

 ## Installation